PoliMI-HPC-E-notes-projects-AndreVale69/NM4PDE-labs/README.md

 - CMake `>= 3.12`
 - Ninja build (or another generator supported by CMake)
 - A C++ compiler (the presets target GCC 11 and MPI C++ wrappers)
+- `fzf` (required for interactive example selection with the keyboard)
 - (Optional) On the HPC target: the toolchain and libraries referenced in the presets (deal.II, Boost, ARPACK, HDF5, etc.)

 Quickstart (recommended on the target HPC system with `mk` modules)